BakkerGames/GRIF_Binaries/README.md

 Each includes LICENSE.md, README.md, DETAILS.md, and SYNTAX.md document files, plus "CloakOfDarkness.grif" and "TicTacToe.grif" demo games.

 GRIF is written in C# .NET 8.
-See the [GRIF](https://github.com/BakkerGames/GRIF) GitHub site for full source.
+See the [GRIF](https://github.com/BakkerGames/GRIF) GitHub site.

 The "grif" or "grif.exe" executables are self-contained and do not require .NET 8 to be installed.